nll004/jobly_react/README.md

 # Jobly
-A mock job board that allows the user to create an account, view jobs/companies and one click apply to a job posting.
+A mock job board that allows the user to create an account, search jobs/companies and one click apply to a job posting.
 Try it out **[here](http://melodic-attempt.surge.sh/)**.

 ## Features
 - Register new user